Restoration work has begun at the Mar Behnam monastery !

 Thereafter, the two tunnels that grant access to the tomb, heavily damaged, will be reconstructed.
 Once the layer of dirt that covers it is removed, the remaining parts of the two tunnels must be disassembled and reconstructed identically.
 As a matter of fact, those underground entrances contribute to the symbolism of the place significantly: going underground, the pilgrim used to « bury the old man » before being reborn and coming out again, being spiritually resourced.

-“Rebuilding this sanctuary is an emergency for the heritage of humanity, says Faraj Benoît Camurat, the president of the Brotherhood with Iraq.
+“Rebuilding this sanctuary is an emergency for the heritage of humanity, says Faraj Benoît Camurat, the president of Fraternity in Iraq.
 It is the only testimony of this magnitude of Medieval Christian art in Mesopotamia.
 Rebuilding Mar Behnam is also a rare opportunity to allow the communities of the Nineveh plain to gradually break the walls of hatred with which ISIS has tried to divide them, thanks to a place where all come on pilgrimage.
 Lastly, for all Christians in Iraq, whether Syriac, Chaldean or Assyrian, this place is as important as the cathedral of Chartres or Notre Dame de Paris for the French!
 It is therefore normal that Mar Behnam be the first place of worship to be restored since the fall of ISIS.”